CtrlK

 Workflow Clarity

 There is no clear workflow for how to actually use these scripts together.
-No sequencing of steps, no validation checkpoints, no guidance on what to do when issues are found (remediation steps), and no feedback loops.
+No sequencing of steps, no validation checkpoints, no guidance on what to do when checks fail, no error recovery.
 The scripts are just dumped as standalone files with no integration guidance.
+For compliance checking (which can have destructive remediation implications), this lack of workflow is a significant gap.

 1 / 3